theNewDynamic/oregonsadventurecoast.com/content/sitepages/tribal-heritage-the-confederated-tribes-of-the-coos-lower-umpqua-and-siuslaw-indians.md

 ![The CTCLUSI Tribe in traditional canoe.](/img/ctclusi-canoe.jpg "Tribal Canoe Journey - Photographer Margaret Corvi. ")

 {{< spacer 50 >}}

-### Abundance

-A vision of abundance is built through commitment to continue our traditional practices and care for our homelands supported by the perseverance and spirit of our Ancestors.
-We hope to share this vision with you.

-Abundance is about creating a place that can sustain all of us.
-A place where we can all share our culture and connection.
-Abundance is about creating an understanding of the rich history here and strengthening relationships with partners for a better life on the coast.

-Abundance is a collection of our story over time.
-Our story begins with creation of the world and provides a way of understanding how things came to be and become familiar with our world.
-It is important that our world was created with good intentions, in other words a good heart.

-Tribes and other groups identify their own version or unique story of the creation of their land, people and animals.
-These stories are very old and have been passed down for generations, some millennia.

 ### Contact Us